The Accidental Case Manager: How to Navigate Expectations, Empathy, De-escalation Techniques and Burnout

 1 hour of training = 1 credit hour

-Resources related to The Unexpected Case Manager: Sustainable Case Management Without Burnout
+Resources related to The Accidental Case Manager: How to Navigate Expectations, Empathy, De-escalation Techniques and Burnout

 PAST PARTICIPATING ORGANIZATION LIST